chuanyangjin/fast-DiT/README.md

 ### Improved Training Performance
-In comparison to the original implementation, we effectively accelerate DiT-XL/2 by 95% and reduce memory usage by 59% through the utilization of gradient checkpointing, mixed-precision training, and feature pre-extraction, etc. Some data points using a global batch size of 128 with a A100:
+In comparison to the original implementation, we implement a selection of training speed acceleration and memory saving features including gradient checkpointing, mixed precision training, and pre-extracted VAE features, resulting in a 95% speed increase and 60% memory reduction on DiT-XL/2.
+Some data points using a global batch size of 128 with a A100:

 | gradient checkpointing | mixed precision training | feature pre-extraction | training speed | memory       |
 |:----------------------:|:------------------------:|:----------------------:|:--------------:|:------------:|
 | ❌                    | ❌                       | ❌                    | -              | out of memory|